Josh Wardini is our AI and automation guy. He started his internet journey in sales and marketing, u... | See full bio

-Tech giants are battling for their share of the augmented reality market, and to support this claim, we’ve prepared some interesting augmented reality facts.
+Tech giants are battling for their share of the augmented reality market.
 Facebook is one of the biggest investors in augmented reality.
-The company acquired 11 AR/VR companies including Oculus VR (2014), Surreal Vision (2015), and Pebbles (2015).
+The company acquired 11 AR/VR companies, including Oculus VR (2014), Surreal Vision (2015), and Pebbles (2015).

-Next is Google that made two significant AR investments in 2018 alone - CTRL-Labs and Ubiquity6.
-In 2014, Google acquired Quest Visual and incorporated Quest Visual’s product, Word Lens with Google Translate.
-On the list of Google’s virtual reality acquisitions, we’ve found Skillman & Hackett, Eyefluence, and Owlchemy Labs.
+Next is Google, which made two significant AR investments in 2018 alone - CTRL-Labs and Ubiquity6.
+In 2014, Google acquired Quest Visual and incorporated Quest Visual’s product, Word Lens, with Google Translate.

 21. 70% of consumers believe AR can help them learn new personal and professional skills.